Skylark95/hugo-notes/content/dnd/Odyssey/Notes/_index.md

 - ITEM: Coral - Potion of water breathing and heroism

 ## Fire Island (The Prisoner)
+- Sydon and Lutheria trapped here under volcano
-- Mecanical silver raven (Handout figurine of wonderous power)
+- Mechanical silver raven (Handout figurine of wondrous power)
 - There is a dragon egg for Greg on the island
+- 5 hp more temp

+## Nethersea
+- Sea of cosmic matter gods used, exists for reasons?
+- Home to the titan Luteria
+- Lost -2 to strength